 I had approximately an hour in my hands, so I went to work right away.
 Here is the end result:

 Normally I go for white themed cards for weddings, but this time I decided to go with red and gold.
 After all, it was a South Asian wedding.
 Everything is gold embossed on the red panel.
 I used the Mehndi Medallion Mini Stamp set from Papertrey ink for the decoration.
-The large sentiment in the center is hand-drawn (I am thinking I should turn it into a stamp!..it took way too many steps to achieve the embossing).
+And that big one in the center is hand-drawn (I am thinking I should turn it into a stamp!..it took way too many steps to achieve the embossing).
 It says “alf Mabrook” in Arabic, meaning thousand Congrats.
 I wasn’t sure what Arabs use for wedding greeting cards…did a little Google search and this is the best I came up with.

 Anyways, husband and friends all signed the card.
 Here is a group picture of them: